elena-angelova/bytes/README.md

 ### Private part

 Available after successful login via Firebase Authentication.
-Users can create articles, manage their profiles (including editing or deleting their own articles), like and bookmark articles by other authors, and customize their profile settings.
-They can also copy the article URL to share.
+Users can create articles, edit/delete their already existing articles, like and bookmark articles by other authors, and customize their profile settings.

 Includes:
 - View profile
 - Reading list
 - Settings